RoryAJames/Toronto-Housing-Absorptions/README.md

 Housing absorption data was obtained from the Canada Mortgage and Housing Corporation (CMHC) information portal.
 A link to this information portal can be found [here](https://www03.cmhc-schl.gc.ca/hmip-pimh/en/TableMapChart?id=2270&t=3).

-The economic data points that were used in the multivariate model were obtained from the Statistics Canada (StatsCan) API.
+The economic data points that were used in the multivariate model were obtained using the Statistics Canada (StatsCan) API.
 This API provides a connection to the StatsCan data portal, which contains thousands of economic datasets.
-With the exception of a few features, most of the datapoints that I gathered for this project was specific to the Toronto metropolitan area.
+With the exception of a few features, most of the datapoints that I gathered for this project are specific to the Toronto metropolitan area.
 A link to the StatsCan data portal can be found [here](https://www150.statcan.gc.ca/n1//en/type/data?MM=1#tables).
 The documentation for the StatsCan API can be found [here](https://stats-can.readthedocs.io/en/latest/).

-The data cleaning and preprocessing was performed in the machine learning portion of the project.
-See below for a detailed breakdown of the steps that I performed.

 ## Model Performance